edwardquarm/Anomaly-detection-using-machine-learning/README.md

 ## Technologies
 Project is created with:
+* jupyter notebook

+Code is written in:
 * Python

+Methods used are:
+* Statistics
+* Data Visualization

 ## Dataset
-There are 6 recordings of magnetic flux measured on a supra conducting magnet.
+The dataset for this project is 6 recordings of magnetic flux measured on a supra conducting magnet.

 * Signal1 to Signal6 contains magnetic flux readings.
 Magnetic flux readings are regularly sampled signal (Te=5ms)